GannIntegral/gannintegral.github.io/_posts/2023-12-03-forex-position-sizes-calculator.md

 <p>Input your starting balance, the bedrock of your trading journey.
 This forms the basis for calculating risk across multiple trades.</p>

 ### 3. Risk Percentage: Balancing Act
 <p>Specify your risk tolerance as a percentage of your initial balance.
-This crucial step sets the stage for intelligent position sizing calculation.</p>
+This crucial step sets the stage for intelligent lot sizing calculation.</p>

 ### 4. Stop Loss: Guarding Your Investments
 <p>Define your stop loss in pips.
 This acts as a safety net, limiting potential losses and safeguarding your capital.</p>

 ### 5. Number of Trades: Scaling Your Success
 <p>Whether you're planning a single trade or envisioning a scaled approach, input the number of trades.
-The calculator adapts to provide insights into position sizing for each scenario.</p>
+The calculator adapts to provide insights into lot sizing for each scenario.</p>

 ## The Calculations Unveiled
 <p>As you hit the 'Calculate' button, the Forex Risk Management Calculator works its magic:</p>

-<p><b>Smart Position Sizing:</b>
+<p><b>Smart Lot Sizing:</b>
 The calculator determines optimal lot sizes for each trade, aligning with your specified risk percentage and stop loss.</p>

 <p><b>Risk Reward Ratios:</b>
 Explore the potential gains as the calculator outlines the risk-reward relationship, targeting a 1:2 ratio for those successful trades that return to the initial price level.</p>

 ## Cent Account vs. Standard Account
 <p>Tailor your risk management strategy to your chosen account type.
-The calculator adjusts risk multipliers to ensure precision in position sizing.</p>
+The calculator adjusts risk multipliers to ensure precision in lot sizing.</p>

 ## Visualizing Success: The Results Table
 <p>The results table breaks down each trade, displaying essential information such as trade number, stop loss in pips, lot size, and loss amount.
 The 'Net Loss' section summarizes your overall performance.</p>